Tirzepatide vs Retatrutide vs Semaglutide

 Tirzepatide: About 20 to 22 percent at 72 weeks (SURMOUNT-1, 15 mg weekly).

-Retatrutide: About 24 percent at 48 weeks (Phase 2, 12 mg weekly).
+Retatrutide: About 24 percent at 48 weeks (Phase 2, highest studied dose group).
+Investigational result.

 Typical dose cadence